Skip to main content

 If you've ever seen a Spanish villa-style home, the first thing you likely noticed was the clay roofing.
 Clay roof tiles have a signature aesthetic that is thicker than most other roofing options.
 Because of this, they are durable and easy to maintain.

-Slate tile roofing is one of the market's heaviest and most expensive types, but it is a superb option.
-It's made of carefully broken stones nailed into place so that all the nail holes are covered.
+Slate roofing is one of the high-end roofing options.
+It's also one of the heaviest and most expensive roof types, but it is a superb option.
+It's made of carefully broken stones hung in place on the roof so that all the nail holes are covered.
 Slate is known for being incredibly beautiful and durable.

 New call-to-action

-Every roof type presents either one or multiple different styles and colors to choose from.
-Every style has a specific flair you can pick or customize to suit your roof and personal preferences.
+Every material presents different roof styles and colors to choose from.
+Every style has a specific flair you can pick or customize to suit your roof, home, and personal curb appeal preferences.

 Copper: Copper is one of the lifetime metal roof options.
 Being one of the rarest types of metal used for roofing, combined with its non-corrosive or rust-free qualities, makes copper one of the most expensive metal materials used.
 On average, copper tiles can cost between $35,700-$67,500 for a 1,700-square-foot roof.

 Steel: Steel roofing is the most popular material for metal roofing products.
 Steel metal is galvanized steel hot dipped in a zinc coating.
 Steel is more affordable and can be as effective and efficient as the other available types of metal roofing.
-The average price for steel metal roofing is between $10.50 -$19.00 per square foot.
+The average price for steel standing metal roofing is between $10.50 -$19.00 per square foot.
+Which is, $36,750-$68250 on an average size home.

 Lead: Lead roofing is another one of the most sought-after materials used on unique and rare roofing projects.
 Most lead roofs have a copper or zinc base with a lead-coated finish, which helps reduce the overall weight without losing its insulating features.
 The average cost for a lead metal roof is between $9,350-$31,500.